 - State Library funds digitization (using selected vendors nationwide), online hosting for public access, and digital preservation

-- each partner has its own web page at the California Revealed website to display digitized materials from its collections
+- each partner has their own web page at the California Revealed website to display digitized materials from its collections

 - partners receive copies of digitized materials

 - partners are responsible for fulfilling user/patron requests for high-resolution files

 An additional goal of California Revealed is to foster greater collaboration among cultural heritage organizations.
 Collaborations between public libraries and other local libraries, archives, museums, and historical societies to collectively reveal their local heritage are encouraged.

 Our 2019/2020 application process is now open!

 Nominations are due Monday, September 30, 2019.

 In order to participate, partners must fill out the California Revealed Application Form and nominate items you propose to digitize.
 All nominations must be accompanied by metadata records, submitted using our online repository, Islandora.
 To set up an account in Islandora, please contact us.
 If you have large batches of records, a spreadsheet form is also available.

 Each partner should limit nominations to 200 items (and 200 records), whether the item is a single digital image (e.g., individual photographs) or includes multiple parts or pages (e.g., a folder of images described at the folder level and pertaining to one subject, an oral history consisting of several tapes, or a book of many pages).